CatalinaScheleff/Inspirational-Quote-Generator-1/README.md

 email domain filterinf allowlist

 amplify update auth
-user sign up sign in connected with AWS IAM controls (enables per-user Storage features for images or other content, Analytics, and more)
+user sign up sign in connected with AWS IAM controls (enables per-user Storage features for images or other content, Analytics, and more) IMPORTANTE
 Yes (important)
 No
 No